mzonov/Android-Interview-Questions/README.md

 * What is multi module architecture?
 What are advantages of this?
 * Describe 3 main principles of OOP.
 * What’s the difference between inheritance and composition?
+* What's the difference between abstract factory and factory pattern?

 ### Android.
 Network